Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file.md

 Anyone who can access the ServiceControl Audit instance URL has complete access to the audit data stored by the ServiceControl Audit instance.
 This is why the default is to only respond to `localhost`.
 Consider carefully the implications of exposing a ServiceControl Audit instance via a custom or wildcard URI.

+> [!WARNING]
-WARN: Changing the host name or port number of an existing ServiceControl Audit instance will break the link from the ServiceControl Error instance.
+> Changing the host name or port number of an existing ServiceControl Audit instance will break the link from the ServiceControl Error instance.
 See [Moving a remote instance](/servicecontrol/servicecontrol-instances/remotes.md) for guidelines on changing these settings.

 ### ServiceControl.Audit/HostName